grandmaster-nf/cayman/ordeal.md

 ---
 layout: default
-title: Grandmaster Nightfall: The Ordeal Strikes
+title: GM Guide: The Ordeal Strikes
 description: Season of the Chosen
 ---